Mikel-MG/hexxer/README.md

 # Hexxer

-A minimal tool written in Zig to encode and decode ASCII text as hexadecimal.
+A minimal tool written in Zig to encode and decode ASCII text to and from hexadecimal.

 The aim of this project is simply to provide a minimal illustrative example of how to implement basic Zig functionality (flow control, imports, testing, allocators...).
 I am aware that there *much* better (and easier!) ways of implementing such an encoder, but I wanted to explore the language features.